global-line-network/coding-challenge/README.md

 - Run in your command line `php artisan key:generate`
 - Open up Phpmyadmin to setup database
 - Create database
-- Open the file .env to setup database credentials
+- Open the .env file to setup database credentials (If .env file does not exist, then rename .env.example to .env and proceed)
 - Change the values to your database values

           DB_DATABASE=databaseName